MicrosoftCloudEssentials-LearningHub/Fabric-Date-Hierarchy-Accelerator/README.md

 ----------

-> `Power BI does not support built-in date hierarchies in DirectQuery or Direct Lake modes1`.
+> `Power BI currently does not support built-in date hierarchies in DirectQuery or Direct Lake modes1`.
 This means the usual auto-generated hierarchy (Year > Quarter > Month > Day) won’t appear by default.
 > Automating date hierarchies in Power BI and Microsoft Fabric eliminates repetitive manual work, ensures consistency, and accelerates report development.
 Leveraging Direct Lake improves report performance and enables real-time analytics.
 This `toolkit` provides scripts, templates, and configuration files to `standardize and automate hierarchy creation`, making it easier for teams to deliver high-quality, performant analytics solutions.

 > [!IMPORTANT]